 At KCTE, we offer various trekking packages tailored to provide both an exhilarating climb and enriching cultural experiences.
 Here are just a few options:

-• The Machame Route: Known as the “,” this path offers a challenging trek with ample opportunities to engage with the Chagga community, including visits to local coffee plantations.
+• The Machame Route: Known as the “Whiskey Route,” this path offers a challenging trek with ample opportunities to engage with the Chagga community, including visits to local coffee plantations.

-• The Marangu Route: Enjoy the relatively gentle climb of the “Coca-Cola Route,” which includes overnight stays in huts owned and operated by local communities.
+• The : Enjoy the relatively gentle climb of the “Coca-Cola Route,” which includes overnight stays in huts owned and operated by local communities.

-• The Lemosho Route: Starting from the lush rainforests at Lemosho, this route provides interaction with multiple , offering a broader perspective of the region's cultural diversity.
+• The Lemosho Route: Starting from the lush rainforests at Lemosho, this route provides interaction with multiple ethnic groups, offering a broader perspective of the region's cultural diversity.

 Sustainable Practices All the Way